 Political parties are a fundamental institution in ruling regimes throughout the world, regardless of the precise form of government.
 Pluralistic democracies like the US, Europe, and others use political parties to mobilize their populations around important ideological beliefs.
-Political parties generally allow the population of a nation to have a voice in their government.
+Political parties generally allow a nation's population to have a voice in their government.
 Parties are also often the means for rising to (or falling from) electoral power-politicians appeal to their party base to gain support.
-Additionally, parties allow regimes to organize disparate elements in society in order to maintain political order during periods of dramatic socioeconomic change-they are a key prerequisite for political stability and longevity.2
+Additionally, parties allow regimes to organize disparate elements in society in order to maintain political order during periods of dramatic socioeconomic change-they are a key prerequisite for political stability and longevity.